Master of Geospatial Information Science and Technology

 The MGIST degree requires 30 course credit hours including a 3-credit-hour final project.
 All required courses must be completed with a grade of B- or better.
 In addition, graduates must prepare an acceptable professional digital portfolio highlighting their geospatial analytic skills and competencies.
-Specific course requirements are listed on the program website.
+Specific course requirements are listed on the department web site.

 (Is this the program for me?
 How do I apply?)

 Admission to the program is a function of undergraduate GPA and a letter describing the applicant’s professional ambitions and experience.
-Applicants must hold a baccalaureate degree from an accredited undergraduate school with an overall GPA of 2.8 and a major GPA of 3.0.
-Students with less than a 3.0 undergraduate GPA may request admission on the basis of a B or better grade in two or more courses in the GIS Certificate program.
+Applicants must hold a baccalaureate degree from an accredited undergraduate school with an overall GPA of 3.0.
+Students with less than a 3.0 undergraduate GPA may be still be considered for admission based on the remaining criteria, including other graduate coursework or through provisional status, after which full admission will be contingent on grades of a B or better in the GIS curriculum.
+These determinations will be made on a case-by-case basis.

 All applicants must submit: